-9.6.8.5 Found Abbev

-Code FAB
+- 9.6.8.5 Found Abbey - Code FAB

-3 Leader or 1 Religious Action(s) and 5 GP per Cost:
+Cost: 3 Leader or 1 Religious Action(s) and 5 GP per attempt.

-An Abbey can be formed in a region or city within the Church's Action Range from any of the Church's Monasteries, Cathedrals or the Holy City.
+Results An Abbey can be formed in a region or city within the Church's Action Range from any of the Church's Monasteries, Cathedrals or the Holy City.
 The target region or city must adhere to the religion of the Holy Primate or the Holy Site will not be built.
 This effort may also fail for any number of other reasons.
-If the effort fails, the GP expended to attempt the action is
+If the effort fails, the GP expended to attempt the action is lost.